brianzinn/react-babylonjs/README.md

 # react-babylonjsv5

 > *'react-babylonjsv5'* integrates the Babylon.js real time 3D engine with React.
-It exclusivly supports the latest (currently alpha builds) of Babylon.js 5.
+It exclusively supports the latest (currently alpha builds) of Babylon.js 5.

 `react-babylonjsv5` is a fork of the great [react-babylonjs](https://github.com/brianzinn/react-babylonjs) built to support version 5 of Babylon.js.
 It contains no major changes or fixes so that it remains as close to the react-babylonjs as possible allowing for easy updates in the future.
 The version number is a combination of the react-babylonjs version and the babylonjs version.
 For example, 3.0.20-alpha.38 represents react-babylonjs version 3.0.20 built for Babylon.js version 5 alpha.38